Cornell-MAE-UG/portfolio-chrismirandasoto/_projects/2025-fem-torquewrench.md

 which meets the minimum sensitivity requirement of 0.001 mV/V.

 Strain Gauge Selection

-From the DwyerOmega catalog, we found that gauge “SGD-3/120-LY11” works best with our design.
+From the DwyerOmega catalog, I found that gauge “SGD-3/120-LY11” works best for the design.
 The type is described as “3 mm Grid Length, 1.5 mm Grid Width 120 Î© Resistance, ST STC Number”.
 Since we want a gauge on both sides of the wrench where tension and compression are happening, we need the gauge length to be less than the wrench length and the gauge width to be less than the wrench thickness.
 The carrier length of 7.8mm is significantly smaller than